osisoft/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 uid: modbusQuickStart
 ---

-# Edge Modbus Quick Start
+# Modbus TCP connectivity quick start

-This topic is a quick tour of setting up the Edge Modbus TCP component.
-Beta 2 comes with a single Modbus adapter installed.
+This quick start gives an overview on how to set up the Modbus TCP connectivity.
+Edge Data Store comes with a single Modbus TCP connectivity installed.
 It is named Modbus1.
-If a second Modbus adapter is desired in Beta 2, please reference [Edge Data Store Configuration](xref:edgeSystemConfiguration) on how to add a new component to Edge Data Store.
-The examples below will change if a second adapter is being configured - please replace Modbus1 with the name of the component you have added.
+If you want a second Modbus TCP connectivity, refer to [Edge Data Store Configuration](xref:edgeSystemConfiguration) on how to add a new component to Edge Data Store.
+The following example changes if you configure a second connectivity.
+Replace Modbus1 with the name of the component you have added.

 ## Configure a Modbus TCP data source

-Create a file in JSON format describing the location of the Modbus data source.
+1. Create a file in JSON format describing the location of the Modbus data source.
 The timeouts are in milliseconds.

 ```json
 {